isabelxklee/the-study-zone-backend/db/test.md

 }
 ```

-3. Inside the `while` loop, we're going to do a couple different things.
+3. Inside the `while` loop, we're going to write some logic that updates the max values on the left and right side.

-First, we're going to check if the max left value is less than the element at the left pointer's index.
-Here, I'm going to be using a ternary operator.
+First, we're going to check if the max left value is _less than_ the element at the left pointer's index.

+> _Note: I'm using a ternary operator instead of an `if/else` statement._

 ```javascript
 const trappingRainWater = (arr) => {